 Weight Watchers was founded in the 1960’s and has helped thousands of people shed unwanted pounds.
 It has a time tested formula to help you track calories, and find the best food options for weight loss.

-If you’re on the Weight Watchers diet, or thinking of starting, here’s the ten best tips for following the calorie management program.
+If you’re on the Weight Watchers diet, or thinking of starting, here’s the top ten tips for the Weight Watchers diet you should know.

 Be Precise With Calories

 Weight Watchers is a calorie management diet based on points assigned to food.
 You’ll find it very difficult to lose weight without being precise.
 Try not to estimate how much you’re eating, and look at every label before you put the food on your plate.

 If You Don’t Know – Don’t Eat It